 Kerberos provides a means of verifying the identities of principals, which is a workstation user or a network server, on an untrusted network by relying on a trusted third party, the Key Distribution Center (KDC).
 The KDC itself consists of two main components, the Authentication Server (AS) and the Ticket-Granting Server (TGS).
-The set of services in which the KDC has the authority to authenticate a user make up the Kerberos Realm.
+The set of AD domains (and thus services) in which the KDC has the authority to authenticate a user make up the Kerberos Realm.

 The Kerberos authentication uses a shared secret symmetric-based encryption key which is known only to two entities, the KDC and the client.
 How the secret is made known or stored to the client or the KDC in not part of the protocol.
 In the simplest case an admin enters it manually.

 The protocol in its entirety is designed such that the KDC and the Service never communicates directly.
 This is achieved trough a ticket-based authentication with two types of tickets.

 - Ticket Granting Ticket (TGT) is issued by the AS and is used to authenticate the user towards the TGS.